 Children and Young People's Services Committees are a key structure identified by Government to plan and co-ordinate services for children and young people in every country in Ireland.
 Their age remit spans all children and young people aged from 0 to 24 years.
 The purpose of the CYPSC is to ensure effective interagency co-ordination and collaboration to achieve the best outcomes for all children and young people in their area.
-Dublin City South CYPSC area is the Local Authority area, south of the River Liffey.
+Fingal CYPSC is the Local Authority area covering County Fingal.